-We have adopted a Code of Ethics that applies to our Chief Executive Officer, President, Chief Financial Officer, and Corporate Controller, as well as the principal executive officer, principal financial officer, principal accounting officer or controller, or persons performing similar functions.
+We have adopted a Code of Ethics that applies to our Chief Executive Officer, President, and Chief Financial Officer, as well as the principal executive officer, principal financial officer, principal accounting officer or controller, or persons performing similar functions.
 We have also adopted a Code of Conduct that applies to our officers, directors, and employees.
-We will provide such codes to any person without charge, upon request, a copy of the Code of Ethics or Code of Conduct.
-Such codes are available on our website at www.ringenergy.com.
+These documents are available on the Company's website at www.ringenergy.com.